 How Does FDIC Insurance Work for Business?

 Let’s start with the basics.
-The Federal Deposit Insurance Corporation is an independent agency of the federal government that protects funds deposited by individuals or businesses at a member bank.
+The Federal Deposit Insurance Corporation [FDIC] is an independent agency of the federal government that protects funds deposited by individuals or businesses at a member bank.
+Since the program was established in 1933, no depositor has lost a penny of FDIC-insured funds.

-FDIC coverage protects up to $250,000 per account owner / ownership category at each member bank, and it can cover several different kinds of accounts such as checking, savings, money market and certificates of deposit.
-That means, if your business deposits up to $250,000 in a covered account at FDIC-insured bank, those funds are safe even if the bank fails.
+FDIC coverage protects up to $250,000 per account owner / ownership category at each member bank.
+It covers several types of accounts including checking, savings, money market, and certificates of deposit [CDs].
+That means, if your business deposits up to $250,000 in a covered account at an FDIC-insured bank, those funds are safe even if the bank fails.

 Who pays for FDIC insurance?

 FDIC insurance is different from other types of coverage where the individual or business pays a fee to an insurer for protection.
-That’s because FDIC protection is automatic in many cases.
+That’s because FDIC protection at member banks is automatic in most cases.

 With FDIC insurance, the bank foots the bill, paying all the necessary premiums without directly passing the cost on to you.
-And since the inception of the FDIC, depositors at member banks have enjoyed the ultimate protection for their cash, up to the established limit.
+Since the inception of the FDIC, depositors at member banks have enjoyed the ultimate protection for their cash – up to the established limit.

 How has the FDIC evolved over time?

-Perhaps the most striking evolution is in the amount covered by FDIC insurance.
-In January 1934, the FDIC covered depositors up to $2,500.
+Perhaps the most striking evolution is the amount covered by FDIC insurance.
+In January 1934, the FDIC covered deposits up to $2,500.
 By 1939, that amount doubled to $5,000.

-Fast forward 80 years, and the FDIC had increased its maximum insured deposit to $100,000.
-Then, with the Dodd-Frank Wall Street Reform and Consumer Protection Act, the limit was raised once again, to its current max of $250,000.
+Fast forward about 40 years, and the FDIC had increased its maximum insured deposits to $100,000.
+Then, with the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2008, the limit was raised once again to its current level of $250,000.

 Big Banks Provide the Same Protection as Small Banks

-With the fear and anxiety of the last financial crisis and the recent pandemic still fresh in our minds, it’s tempting to be leery of banks.
+With the anxiety of the last financial crisis and the recent bank failures still fresh in our minds, it’s tempting to be leery of banks.
 As we saw in the case of Bear Stearns and Lehman Brothers, there is no such thing as “too big to fail.”
-And for those of us who grew up with Depression-era parents and grandparents, we know the stories of bank closures and lost fortunes all too well.
+For those of us with parents or grandparents who experienced the Great Depression, we know their stories of bank closures and lost fortunes all too well.

-But much has changed since then, especially in recent years, to ensure your company deposits are protected — guaranteed, in fact — by the U.S. government.
-The responsibility of protecting these funds lies with the FDIC, regardless of the size of the bank.
-So, it doesn’t matter if you utilize a small local bank or a huge national chain, your covered funds are equally safe in any FDIC member bank.
+Since the early 20th century, much has changed in the protection of your company funds.
+Now, funds deposited in any FDIC member bank receive the same protection – regardless of the bank’s size.
+So, it doesn’t matter if you utilize a small local bank or a huge national chain, your covered funds are equally safe in any FDIC member institution.

 If a bank fails, how does the FDIC protect business deposits?

-Although the FDIC is a government-affiliated agency, it is not our tax dollars that immediately come to the rescue when a bank covered by deposit insurance fails.
-Instead, when the FDIC steps in, its first order of business is to try to sell deposits and loans from the failed institution to a solvent one.
+Although the FDIC is a government-affiliated agency, it is not our tax dollars that immediately come to the rescue when a covered bank fails.
+When the FDIC steps in, its first order of business is to try to sell deposits and loans from the failed institution.
 If a sale occurs, your account is simply transferred to the new institution and your money stays secure.

-If the FDIC can’t sell off the assets of the failed institution, it will tap into its own pool of funds.
-Again, these funds are built from premiums paid by banks, not your tax dollars.
+If the FDIC can’t sell the assets of the failed institution, it will tap into its own pool of funds.
+Again, these funds are built from premiums paid by banks – not tax dollars.
 These funds will be utilized to reimburse affected customers, up to the insured balances of their deposits.
 This usually happens within a few days of the bank’s closing.

 Fintech has made extended FDIC protection available to all businesses.